RasmussenLab/njab/README.md

 `pandas`, `scikit-learn`, `statsmodels`, `pingoin`, `numpy` and more...

-It aims to formalize a procedure for biomarker discovery which was first developed for a paper on alcohol-related liver disease:
+It aims to formalize a procedure for biomarker discovery which was first developed for a paper on alcohol-related liver disease, based on mass spectrometry-based proteomics measurements of blood plasma samples:

 > Niu, L., Thiele, M., Geyer, P. E., Rasmussen, D. N., Webel, H. E.,
 > Santos, A., Gupta, R., Meier, F., Strauss, M., Kjaergaard, M., Lindvig,